 Love fish and seafood as much as I do?
 Check out these easy seafood recipes!

 Cooking Fish is Easy

 Salmon and Broccoli Stir Fry is a seriously easy dish to throw together and makes a great family lunch or dinner.
-I’m not a fan of last minute preparation when it comes to dinner parties, but if you have stronger nerves than I do, this would make a beautiful main course to serve to guests.
+It’s also a beautiful main course to serve to guests.